Klins101/pybullet-robot-base/README.md

 ## How it Works

 1. **Initialization**:
-   - The JPI RRT algorithm is initialized with the start configuration of the robot arm and an empty tree containing only the start configuration.
+   - The $J^+$-RTT algorithm is initialized with the start configuration of the robot arm and an empty tree containing only the start configuration.

 2. **Expansion**:
    - Iteratively expand the tree by generating random configurations in the workspace.